Latent Abstraction for Retrieval-Augmented Generation: Introduction

-To address these questions, we propose a unified \textbf{latent abstraction retrieval-augmented generation} (LAnR) framework, in which retrieval is performed directly in the representation space of the LLM.
-Instead of generating textual queries, the model produces latent query vectors derived from the hidden states of designated special tokens, thereby leveraging the model's reasoning capabilities without being constrained by textual representations.
-These vectors are used to retrieve documents from a vector database constructed using representations from the same LLM, enabling tight integration between retrieval and generation, detailed in Section~\ref{sec:latent_query}.
+To address these challenges, we propose a unified \textbf{latent abstraction retrieval-augmented generation} (LAnR) framework, wherein retrieval is conducted directly within the LLM’s internal representation space.
+Instead of generating textual queries, the model produces latent query vectors derived from the hidden states of designated special tokens \texttt{[PRED]}.
+These vectors are used to retrieve documents from a vector database constructed using representations from the same LLM, enabling tight integration between retrieval and generation, detailed in Section~\ref{sec:full_method}.
 To support multi-hop reasoning, we further introduce a lightweight multi-layer perceptron (MLP) \citep{noriega2005multilayer} head that predicts whether additional retrieval steps are necessary.
-This design is motivated by empirical observations that uncertainty signals, such as entropy in the token distribution, correlate with the need for further information acquisition, illustrated in Section~\ref{sec:entropy}.
+This design is motivated by empirical observations that uncertainty signals, such as entropy in the token distribution, correlate with the need for further information acquisition, illustrated in Appendix ~\ref{sec:entropy}.

-Extensive experiments across multiple benchmarks demonstrate that our approach achieves superior performance compared to state-of-the-art RAG methods, while significantly reducing inference latency through fewer retrieval calls and eliminating the need for a separate retriever.
-We summarize our main contributions as follows: \begin{enumerate} \item We introduce a novel latent RAG paradigm in which the LLM’s hidden representation space is jointly used for document encoding, retrieval, and generation, unifying these components within a single model. \item We develop an implicit retrieval control mechanism, implemented as a lightweight head, that determines when additional retrieval is needed without requiring explicit text-based reasoning. \end{enumerate}
+Extensive experiments across multiple benchmarks demonstrate that our approach achieves superior performance compared to state-of-the-art RAG methods, while significantly reducing inference latency due to minimal text generated, illustrated in Figure \ref{fig:time_inference} and eliminating the need for serving a separately trained dense retriever.
+We provide our code at the anonymous repository \url{https://anonymous.4open.science/r/LAnR-48EF/}.
+We summarize our main contributions as follows: \begin{enumerate} \item We propose a novel latent RAG framework that leverages the internal representation space of an LLM to jointly perform document encoding, retrieval, and generation, thereby unifying these components within a single architecture. \item We design an implicit retrieval control mechanism, implemented as a lightweight auxiliary head, which use the LLM's hidden representation to adaptively determines the necessity of additional retrieval without relying on explicit text-based reasoning. \item We introduce a new approach for constructing retrieval query vectors directly from the LLM's latent representations, eliminating the need for intermediate natural language query generation. \end{enumerate}